Housing

 Retirement living

-by Robin, 7 days ago
+by Robin, 7 months ago

 For over 30 years I lived in rural Whatcom County.
 After retirement, i prepared my house for sale and looked for something in Bellingham for better services and less maintenance.
 I eventually found a condo near downtown--close to many services that I could get to on foot, and close to a bus stop so I could get farther afield.
 But it also had a single carport for my car for when I needed to go farther.
 While the condo ended up costing more in repairs than I expected, I don't regret my decision.